Zhengyang Shan headshot

 Publications

 Zhengyang Shan, Emily Diana, Jiawei Zhou (2025).
 Gender Inclusivity Fairness Index (GIFI): A Multilevel Framework for Evaluating Gender Diversity in Large Language Models.
-ACL 2025
+Association for Computational Linguistics 2025

 Abstract